Tom Bendelow: Historic designations

 A testament to Bendelow's historic imprint on the sport of golf is the increasing number of his designs that have been publicly recognized by the US Department of the Interior and added to the list of National Register of Historic Places.
 The National Park Service has highlighted the significance of at least six of Bendelow's courses which represents 10 percent of the historic courses represented.
 In fact, his design for City Park Golf Course, Baton Rouge, LA, was the first golf course awarded such an honor in the history of the National Park Service.
 Wing Park Golf Club, Elgin, Illinois (1908), City Park Golf Course, Denver, Colorado (1913) and Temple Terrace Golf Course in Hillsborough, Florida are also listed on the National Register of Places.

 Bendelow's design for Quogue helped the Quogue Historic District attain NRP recognition in 2016.

 Bendelow also designed park systems—and even cemeteries—throughout the United States and Canada.

-Courses designed chronologically
+Courses designed

 At the start of his career, Bendelow designed and oversaw installation of courses with as few as 6 holes to 9, a full 18, also expanding 9 hole courses to 18.
 Among his private clients were the H. M. Pratt family in Glen Cove, NY in 1894 and a Miss Phelps in Blue Ridge, PA.